The Vitriol Works and Lime Kiln, Lammerlaws

 The location of the works was in the area of the present-day group of houses known as South View and North View, Lammerlaws.
 South View is shown on the photograph above.
 In the days of the vitriol works, the cliff in front plunged directly to the sea, the land in the foreground having been reclaimed a century later.

-A reminder of the vitriol works came to light in 2002, when Trevor Wadman sent me the following images of a token he had discovered.
+A reminder of the vitriol works came to light in 2002, when Trevor Wadman sent us the following images of a token he had discovered.
 Trevor is a metal detector enthusiast, and scours Prince Edward Island in Canada, looking for interesting artefacts.
-He got in touch with me to ask if the token could have started its journey here in Burntisland.
+He got in touch with us to ask if the token could have started its journey here in Burntisland.

 Local historians Andrew Young and Robert Livingstone both made reference to the Burntisland Vitriol Company token of 1797, and Young said that it was later referred to as the Burntisland Halfpenny.
-I am quite sure that Trevor's token was indeed issued by the owners of the vitriol works here in Burntisland.
+We are quite sure that Trevor's token was indeed issued by the owners of the vitriol works here in Burntisland.

 Here is Trevor's account of his find: "[The token] was found on Sunday, October 13, 2002, in a field near an old (for our area) settlement called Bedeque ... on Prince Edward Island.
 This field is actually across a river from the original Bedeque settlement area.
 All of the items we found that day were in a roughly square shaped area approx.100 feet by 100 feet.
 We found a total of 20 coins including George III half pennies, and one penny tokens dated 1775-1806.
 Also found were approximately 60 civilian buttons, three thimbles and other odds and ends.
 Most of the coppers we find here are in bad shape due to salt spray soaking into the ground and, even worse, fertilizer spread by the farmers.
 This token is one of the, if not the, best conditioned copper from that time period that I have found."